 Turkey's comprehensive telecommunications network is undergoing rapid modernization and expansion.
-In 2018, Turkey had about 11.6 million landline and 80.1 million mobile phone subscriptions.
+In 2022, Turkey had about 14 landlines and 106 mobile phone subscriptions per 100 people.

-Internet: In 2018, about 58.5 million or 71% of Turks regularly used the Internet - rates tend to be higher in western and urban areas.
+Internet: In 2022, about 83% of Turks regularly used the Internet - rates tend to be higher in western and urban areas.
 The Turkish government censors Internet content, blocking or limiting access to many websites.
 Since 2015, the government may legally block content and conduct surveillance of users without a court order.